-Recombinant CD3D proteins are expressed by HEK293 Cells with fusion tags as C-human IgG1-Fc & Flag, C-human IgG1-Fc, C-His.
+Recombinant CD3D proteins are expressed by HEK293 Cells, Human Cells with fusion tags as C-His, C-human IgG1-Fc & Flag, C-human IgG1-Fc, C-flag.

-CD3Dantibodies are validated with different applications, which are WB, ELISA(Cap), IP, ELISA, IHC-P, ELISA(Det).
+CD3Dantibodies are validated with different applications, which are WB, ELISA, IP, IHC-P, ELISA(Det), ELISA(Cap).

 CD3DcDNA clones are full length sequence confirmed and expression validated.
 There are 13 kinds of tags for each CD3D of different species, especially GFP tag, OFP tag, FLAG tag and so on.
 There are three kinds of vectors for choice, cloning vector, expression vector and lentivrial expression vector.